Mesothelioma Prognosis Overview

 A patient’s overall health is also a vital consideration in a prognosis.
 Aging patients are usually in poorer health compared to younger patients, which makes them less likely to respond well to treatment.
 Doctors also consider pre-existing health conditions and how bad the patient’s symptoms are.

 The above factors help doctors determine what treatment options are available.
 The more treatment options a patient has, the better their prognosis will likely be.
 This is especially true when surgery is an option.
-Surgically removing tumors can improve a prognosis because it limits and controls cells from spreading.
+Surgery can improve a prognosis by removing as much of the cancer as possible.

 Get Matched With a Mesothelioma Doctor Today